-A comparison of the products and services that generated a significant number of complaints shows that the highest proportion of complaints in 2022 was lodged against advertisements for retail products and services, accounting for 24% of all complaints.
+A comparison of the products and services that generated the highest number of complaints reveals that, in 2023, the largest proportion of complaints was lodged against advertisements for retail products and services, accounting for 23% of all complaints.
+For the second consecutive year, retail remains in first place, with a slight decrease of just one point compared to the previous year.
+Following in second place are leisure services, which account for 22%, just one point behind the leading category.
+The health and beauty sector holds third place with 10%.
 The following graph indicates the share of the commercial categories of products and services most complained about, and on the next page is an infographic displaying the shares of all products and services in more detail.

-Graph 122: Complaints for the first six commercial categories across Europe from 2018 to 2022 (European total average)
+Graph 11: Complaints for the first six commercial categories across Europe from 2019 to 2023

 SROs recorded complaints for other sectors as well, such as non-commercial advertising, business directories, cars, telecommunications, clothing accessories, as shown in the graph below.
-These categories have not seen a great change from previous years' statistics.
-The large category of 'other' features sub-categories that account for less than 2% each: transport services, magazines, real estate, toys, education services, gambling, energy providers, employment services, e-cigarettes, and house maintenance.
+These categories have not seen a great change from previous years' statistics. other categories would include transport services, magazines, real estate, toys, education services, gambling, energy providers, employment services, e-cigarettes, and house maintenance.

-Graph 13: Share of complaints per product/service across Europe in 2022 (European total average)
+Graph 12: Share of complaints per product/service across Europe in 2023 (European total average)

-Leisure services and products claimed 19% of all lodged complaints.
-This includes, in decreasing order of number of complaints hotels and holiday arrangements (33%), travel services (28%), entertainment, including sports (22%), restaurants (14%), dating and erotic services (3%)

-Health & Beauty saw 12% of all complaints, which includes, in decreasing order of complaints, cosmetics (66%), medication (27%), personal care products (6%) as well as any other health or beauty services.
+Leisure services and products 22%, includes, in decreasing order of number of complaints hotels and holiday arrangements (34%), entertainment, including sports (34%), travel services (18%), restaurants (8%), dating and erotic services (4%).
+Meanwhile, Health & Beauty has 10% that includes cosmetics medication as well as any other health or beauty services.